ScottLogic/blog/_posts/2025-09-05-leveraging-copilot-for-refactoring.md

 ![conver to typescript prompt ]({{ site.baseurl }}/mnyamunda/assets/co-pilot-test/conversion-prompt.png)

 You can then sit back and watch the magic.
 All you have to do is proof read and accept changes if you are happy with them.
-This is very important as it's not always super accurate and it may at times missspell or ommit some punctuation for example.
+This is very important as it's not always super accurate and it may at times misspell or omit some punctuation for example.

 ### Page object model conversion